 Betterment offers a wide array of financial advice and caters to both brand new and more experienced investors.
 Their goal is to make the investing process as hands-off as possible.

 All you have to do is provide your name, address, SSN, and other personal information.
 The process is unique, however, in parts of its questionnaire that you will need to fill out.
-This is consistent with the company's goal of holding a fiduciary standard to all of its users.
+This is how Betterment learns about you and decides what funds to put in your portfolio.

 Betterment takes these details and decides where to automatically invest your money to reach these milestones.
-This is what is called a Robo-Advisor, and Betterment is one of the few online brokers in the industry that offers a Robo-Advisor with no account minimums.
+This is what is called a robo-advisor, and Betterment is one of the few online brokers in the industry that offers a robo-advisor with no account minimums.

-There are different packages for you, all dependent on what you want out of your phone call with the CFP, so give some thought to what kind of advice and discussion you're looking for.
+There are different packages for you, all dependent on what you want out of your phone call with the CFP® Professional, so give some thought to what kind of advice and discussion you're looking for.